A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Introduction

-One example of an existing method which combines machine learning and semiparametric theory is targeted learning \cite{vanderLaan2011, vanderLaan2014}.\footnote{For an overview of some other related methods see \cite{Curth2021}.} Unfortunately, this technique, and many related techniques involving influence functions (IFs) and semiparametric theory, have primarily been popularized outside the field of machine learning.
-In parallel, machine learning has focused on the development equivalent methods using deep neural network (NN) methods for causal inference (see \textit{e.g.}, \cite{Bica2020, Wu2020, Shalit2017, YOON2018, Louizos2017b, Curth2021b, Curth2021c}), which may exhibit residual bias.
+One example of an existing method which combines machine learning and semiparametric theory is targeted learning \citep{vanderLaan2011, vanderLaan2014}.\footnote{For an overview of some other related methods see \citep{Curth2021}.} Unfortunately, this technique, and many related techniques involving influence functions (IFs) and semiparametric theory, have primarily been popularized outside the field of machine learning.
+In parallel, machine learning has focused on the development of equivalent methods using deep neural network (NN) methods for causal inference (see \textit{e.g.}, \citealp{Bica2020, Wu2020, Shalit2017, YOON2018, Louizos2017b, Curth2021b, Curth2021c}), which, owing to their `untargeted' design (more on this below), may exhibit residual bias.
 As such, many of the principles and theory associated with semiparametrics and IFs are underused and underappreciated within the machine learning community, and it remains unknown to what extent these techniques can be applied to NN based estimators.

 More generally, and in spite of a large body of work describing the theoretical properties of semiparametric methods for estimation outside of machine learning, there has been little empirical comparison of techniques like targeted learning against those considered state of the art at the intersection of machine learning and causal inference.
 In particular, there now exist numerous NN based methods, and practitioners may find themselves choosing between the alluring `deep learning' based methods and those which perhaps, rightly or wrongly, have less associated hype.
-Such a comparison is therefore extremely important, especially given that a theoretical framework for establishing the statistical guarantees of NNs is yet elusive \cite{Curth2021}.
+Such a comparison is therefore extremely important, especially given that a theoretical framework for establishing the statistical guarantees of NNs is yet elusive \citep{Curth2021}, although one notable recent contribution is presented by \citet{Farrell2019}.